maawad/affinity-test/README.md

 # or any location that are accessible to the user
 ```

-2. After starting the daemon `nvidia-smi` should show something like this:
+2. After starting the daemon, `nvidia-smi` should show something like this:

 ```bash
 $ nvidia-smi